Arcade Processes for Informed Martingale Interpolation: Arcade processes

 Thus,

-Hence, recalling Theorem \ref{thmsemimarkov}, this AP is Markovian.
-This AP is a slight modification of the stitched Brownian AP, where $f_0$ is not $0$ on $(T_1,T_2)$.
-Hence, $B_{T_0}$ still has an influence (a negative one since $f_0$ is negative on $(T_1,T_2)$) on the paths of the AP on $(T_1,T_2)$.
-Similarly, we can modify the stitched Brownian arcade by making $f_2$ not $0$ on $(T_0,T_1)$:
+Recalling Theorem \ref{thmmarkov}, this AP is Markovian.
+This process is a slight modification of the stitched Brownian AP, where $f_0$ is not $0$ on $(T_1,T_2)$.
+Hence, $B_{T_0}$ still has a negative influence on the paths of the AP on $(T_1,T_2)$, since $f_0$ is negative on $(T_1,T_2)$.
+Similarly, we can modify the stitched Brownian arcade by setting $f_2\neq 0$ on $(T_0,T_1)$:

 For this choice of interpolating coefficients, $B_{T_2}$ has an influence on the paths of the AP on $(T_0,T_1)$.
 Combining the interpolating coefficients $f_0$ from Eq. (\ref{f0}) and $f_2$ from Eq. (\ref{f2}), we can find an interpolating coefficient $f_1$, such that a Brownian AP with these interpolating coefficients is Markovian: